 Other discounts are offered for drivers over 50 years old, federal employees, members of the military, good student discounts, safety equipment, five years of accident-free driving, and multi-car policies.

 - Online tools not as comprehensive as competitors

 Another national carrier with household name recognition, Progressive also holds up pretty well as an auto insurance provider.

 If you’re trying to save on premiums while maintaining adequate coverage, Progressive should be one of your first stops.

-Though you can save with Progressive without putting your financial life in danger, you also won’t always be getting the best coverage in the marketplace.
-Progressive has a higher-than-average instance of customer service complaints.
+Though you can save with Progressive without putting your financial life in danger, you won’t always get the best coverage in the marketplace.
+Progressive has higher-than-average instances of customer service complaints.

 - Excellent process for shopping

 - The claims process can be cumbersome

 Allstate, another leader in the auto insurance industry, underwrites policies for Esurance, a provider specializing in simple online coverage.